 - 1. Why is there such an emphasis on the ground and earth?
 How would this sound to ancient Israelites? - 2.
 Use your imagination to describe God creating the man.
 What do you see?
 God as artist; forming a figure out of mud; intimacy and tenderness.
-It is effective for the teacher to summarize the human as "a mud-creature loved by God." - 3.
+It is effective for the teacher to summarize the human as "a mud-creature loved by God." - Note: The Hebrew word for "man" (אַדָם adam) sounds like and is related to the Hebrew word for "ground" or "earth" (אַדְמָה adamah). - 3.
 How is this depiction of the creation of humanity different than the Babylonian one?
 What does that say about God?